 Reading about other children's experiences helps to normalize the fear and provide strategies for overcoming a fear of swimming.
 Our list of books will help your child understand the common fear of swimming, give them language to describe their emotions, and help get them swimming!

-These books are the perfect compliment to this month's The Pool Party Box!
+These books are the perfect compliment to The Pool Party Box!
 My Pre-K Box is a beautiful subscription box for preschoolers!
-Each month My Pre-K Box develops a new theme to delight your little one.
-They are fun themes that usually relate to seasons and upcoming holidays!
-The Pool Party Box is the August box.
+Each month we develop a new theme to delight your little one.
+These fun themes usually relate to seasons, holidays, and stuff kids love like dinosaurs, pets, vehicles, zoos, and much more!
+So before we go to the Top 10 Books about Swimming, let me show you first what The Pool Party Box has inside!

-Inside the box you'll find completely PREP-FREE preschool learning activities.
+Inside the box, you'll find completely PREP-FREE preschool learning activities.
 A craft and sensory activity are always included.
-This month the craft your child will make a fun flower leis necklace and the sensory activity is...water beads!
+This month the craft your child will make is a fun flower leis necklace, and the sensory activity is...water beads!
 Sooooo fun!!

-Next, each box targets important math and literacy skills to get your child ready for kindergarten!
+Next, each box targets important math and literacy skills to prepare your child for kindergarten!
 And all of it is done through games and playful activities!
-Everything is hands-on and nearly everything is reusable!
-The storage box that it comes in is perfect for keeping everything organized and contained, and even reusing it in later months or years (great for younger siblings to use when they're older!)
+The storage box it comes in is perfect for keeping everything organized and contained and even reusing it in later months or years (great for younger siblings to use when they're older!)
+The games and activities in My Pre-K Boxes are made with love and guaranteed to be of top quality.
+It is also kid-and-adult-friendly, very practical, and reusable!
+If your child has siblings, it can be shared and can be used again and again!
+We also offer duplicates of the crafts since these are mostly not reusable.
+You can get a duplicate for his/her siblings for only $3.25 a month!
+Craft lovers can also subscribe to our Craft Lovers Upgrade, which has more fun crafts and two additional arts and crafts activities for just $4.25 per child.

 The Top 10 Children's Books about Swimming